laxuanlinh/awscertifieddev/revisionnote.md

 ## Redirect objects in S3 to another URL?
   - It's possible to redirect an `S3` object to another object or URL by setting redirect location in the metadata of the object
   - No need to use `Route53` to route `S3` objects

+## When successful, `Lambda` authorizer should return:
+  - Primary identity
+  - Policy document with desired permissions

+## `Context objects` in `Lambda` functions provide the info about the functions including name, version and unique identifier

+## `Kinesis Data Stream` with `Lambda` when fails?
+  - When an event fails Lambda will retry the entire batch of a shard over and over again unti it succeeds or the event expires in the source mapping
+  - This may lead to duplicates in transactions

+## What are `service-linked roles`?
+  - They are special roles that link to an AWS service and contain all permissions required to call this service
+  - Sometimes we don't need to create a `service-linked role`, the service can create that role for us automatically

+## Grant access for `CloudFormation` to access `Lambda` code in `S3` in the most secure way?
+  - Grant permission List and GetPermission for `CloudFormation` execution role
+  - Add a bucket policy to `S3` to allow the principal
+  - Do not grant access for principal *
+  - Use a service-linked role is not a good idea either because it contains too many permissions

+## CloudFront enforce HTTPS?
+  - Can set `View Protocol Policy` to `Redirect HTTP to HTTPS` and need to change `Origin Protocol Policy` to `Match Viewer`
+  - Or in `View Protocol Policy` can select `HTTPS Only`
+  - Install SSL cert in ALB